Skip to Content

 Tomatoes and cilantro are added to the ground beef.

-Season with 2-3 tablespoons of Taco Seasoning.
+Step 5: Season with 2-3 tablespoons of taco seasoning.
+Mix to combine.
 Cover and simmer for about 5 minutes.

 Seasonings top the ground beef mixture in a pan.

-Spoon beef into a corn tortillas and garnish with your favorite toppings.
+Step 6: Spoon beef into the prepared corn tortillas and garnish with your favorite toppings.

 Two ground beef tacos topped with lettuce, shredded cheese and tomatoes.